linuskmr/webdownloader/README.md

 # webdownloader

-Every needed to download all PDFs/MP4s/ZIPs linked on a webpage, for example for downloading lecture notes?
+Ever needed to download all PDFs/MP4s/ZIPs linked on a webpage, for example for downloading lecture notes?

 webdownloader is a command line tool wrriten in Python/asyncio that does exactly that.